Emergency Dental Care in Southern California

 - Severe pain.
 Immense tooth pain in the mouth is a sign of a dental emergency.

-- Bleeding from the mouth.
+- Bleeding in the mouth.
 Persistent bleeding indicates an emergency.

 - Missing tooth.
-Immediate care and treatment for a missing tooth can potentially save a lost tooth.
+Immediate care and treatment for a missing tooth can save surrounding teeth.

 - Loose teeth.
-An adult with loose teeth, even without pain, is a serious problem.
+A loose tooth, even one that does not cause pain, is a serious problem.

 - Infection.
 Tooth infection or an abscess (a painful collection of pus) in the mouth can be life-threatening, and treatment is crucial.
 Swelling of the gums and/or around the face often accompany a serious oral infection.